marianocarrazana/OnePagePHP/README.md

 Future Features:

-* Reactivity(for the moment you can add the Angular/React/Vuejs runtimes, without the routers and compiler, or similar to achieve this feature)
+* Reactivity(for the moment you can add the Angular/React/Vuejs runtime, without the routers and compiler, or similar to achieve this feature)
 * GraphQL similar system for consult/manipulate data
 * Multiple template engines support
 * PHP 5 support(sorry, I think is only compatible with php 7 for now, I dont tested it yet in php 5)